 The numbers in the standard are based on a 2000 calorie intake, and each food item is listed as a 100 calories portion.
 Therefore, I have divided recommended daily values by 20 so that 2000 calories will produce the recommended daily value in total.
 If you have a higher calorie goal, the tables still work well.
 Just focus on getting the right totals then making better choices.

 Remember, it is your daily total that matters.
 The index number just acts as a guide to help you understand your own diet.
-In a good diet, some foods will be lower and some higher.
+In a good diet, some foods will have lower scores and some higher.
 This variety is important.

 Note that there is no recommended daily value for PRAL, so I have guesstimated a number based on overall goals.
 You should use this index as a tool for analyzing total food intake, and to identify better individual choices.
 Never try to make all your food items “standard.”